bernie-skipole/indipydriver/docs/source/usage/rxevents.rst

 The client event objects are described below, you never need to create these objects - they are automatically created by the received data, however you should test the event matches an object, and act accordingly.

-All event objects have attributes devicename, vectorname, vector, root
+All event objects have attributes devicename, vectorname, vector, root, timestamp.

 Where vector is the vector object being changed, and root is the received xml parsed as an xml.etree.ElementTree element.